1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

-	- Mixotroph: Appears to be both Heterotrophic and Autotrophic **Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level**: feeding position of an organism in a food chain Quadrat Sampling: useing quadrant placed randomly to record the number of organisms preset
+	- Mixotroph: Appears to be both Heterotrophic and Autotrophic **Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level**: feeding position of an organism in a food chain Quadrat Sampling: using quadrant placed randomly to record the number of organisms present.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIwODcxNjMsNTAwMzMzMDczLC02Mzg0Mj
+eyJoaXN0b3J5IjpbLTE4NjI0NzA3NjYsNTAwMzMzMDczLC02Mz
-U4NjgsLTIwMzQ4MjE5MzMsLTEyODk5MTM4OTIsLTQ1MTQ1Mzkx
+g0MjU4NjgsLTIwMzQ4MjE5MzMsLTEyODk5MTM4OTIsLTQ1MTQ1
-LC0xOTAzMzkxNTc4XX0=
+MzkxLC0xOTAzMzkxNTc4XX0=
 -->